webiumsk/FIAT-HELL/README.md

 License

 This project is licensed under the MIT License - see the LICENSE file for details.
-### Acknowledgements

-    LVGL for the graphics library
-    ArduinoJson for the JSON library
-    ESP32-TUX for WiFi provisioning example

 ## Contact

-For any inquiries, please contact your-email@example.com.
+For any inquiries, please contact webium@protonmail.com